lukepate/logger/aritcle.md

 app.listen(port, console.log(`Listening on port ${port}!`));
 ```

-Now we're ready to start our server and see our logs.
+Now we're ready to start our server and see our logs in action.
 In one terminal window, start the application with:

 ```shell
 node app.js